 June 10 - 14, 2013

-Invitation to the Dance, Part III – George Balanchine, born in St. Petersburg, became a dancer and accomplished pianist.
-We’ll follow his charmed life and the music that inspired him.
-Music by Bach, Ravel, Tchaikovsky and his longtime friend, Igor Stravinsky.
+Invitation to the Dance, Part III – This third installment of our series on dance music will center on the charmed life of George Balanchine, the chief choreographer of Diaghilev’s Ballets Russes.
+Born in St. Petersburg, Balanchine became a dancer and accomplished pianist, and we will listen to the music that inspired him to choreograph his iconic dance movements.
+We will listen to music by Bach, Ravel, Tchaikovsky and Balanchine’s longtime friend, Igor Stravinsky.

 June 3 - 7, 2013

 Outward Bound – Afoot and lighthearted Bill takes to the open road with the world before him.
 In the steps of Walt Whitman he explores the relationship of man to nature as expressed in music.
 Works include Beethoven's Pastoral Symphony, Strauss' Alpine Symphony, and Villa-Lobos' Bachianas Brasileiras.
 Join us on this musical path.

 Music in Time of War – Pieces inspired by, reacting to, written in memoriam for, or written in protest to war.
 This week’s program will focus on composers' reactions to armed conflict, including the great War Requiem by Benjamin Britten.
 We'll also feature music by Beethoven, Haydn and Shostakovich.